katjanakosic/mvst-github-search/README.md

 ## Storybook

-Storybook is a tool for developing UI components in isolation, allowing you to visualize and interact with each component independently.
+Storybook is a tool for developing UI components in isolation, allowing visualization and interaction with each component independently.
 This project contains stories for the **FilterBar**, **RepoItem**, and **RepoList** components to demonstrate their different states and configurations.

 ### Run Storybook